-Contact with live wires or working onan energized electrical system can cause electrocution.
+Contact with live wires or working on an energized electrical system can cause electrocution.
 It can also cause sparks, resulting in fire and/or explosion.
 Both cases will result in death or serious injury.
 DO NOT work on an energized system or allow unqualified personnel to work on the system.

-To reduce the possibility of an electrical shock, it is important that the AC ground system is functioning properly and that a proper connection exists between the shore power cord, the shore power inlet, the boat bonding system and the outlet ground circuits.
-If there is any doubt about the integrity of the ground circuit, a qualified marine electrician should be contacted immediately and the AC should be disconnected until the necessary repairs are completed.
-Replace with:
+Make sure the AC ground system is functioning properly and a proper connection exists between the shore power cord and power inlet, the boat bonding system and the outlet ground circuits.
+If there is any doubt about the integrity of the ground circuit, disconnect the AC, contact a qualified marine electrician and repair.